Goinza/Plugins-for-SRPG-Studio/README.md

 # Plugins-for-SRPG-Studio
-## A collection of plugins made by Goinza for use in the software SRPG Studio
+## A collection of plugins made by Goinza for use in SRPG Studio

-NOTE: To make explanations shorter, in general I will refer to the SRPG Studio program as "the software" or "the engine".
+NOTE: To make explanations shorter, in general I will refer to the SRPG Studio program as "the engine".

 ### HOW TO USE PLUGINS ON SRPG STUDIO